 The update allowed some of the games to be played on center touch screens while the vehicles are in motion.
 Prior to the update, the Tesla Arcade games could only be played while a vehicle was parked.

-The Verge confirmed that a notification pops up when the game’s launches and a user has to tap an “I am a passenger” confirmation button before playing.
+The Verge confirmed that a notification pops up when the game launches and a user has to tap an “I am a passenger” confirmation button before playing.

-However, there’s little to prevent a driver from tapping the button and playing the games, the report said.
+However, the report said there’s little to prevent a driver from tapping the button and playing the games.